 • Description: After this time (of inactivity) the service thread is considered as damaged and automatically restarted.
-Default: 120 seconds filesystem.task.transaction.timeout.seconds
+Default: 120 seconds

 • Description: Default transaction timeout for email fetching transactions.
 Should be correlated with number of messages fetched at once.
 Default: 60 seconds